Nakebenihime/KeepNote/README.md

     4586bbabe174        backend-email                           "java -Djava.securit…"   53 seconds ago      Up 53 seconds       0.0.0.0:8181->8181/tcp, 8282/tcp   backend-email
 ```
 Browse http://localhost:80 to explore the application

 ## EXPLORE REST APIs
-You can test them using swagger-ui or any other rest client, swagger2 UI is available at http://localhost:8282/swagger-ui.html.
+You can explore the resources using swagger-ui or any other REST client, swagger2 UI is available at http://localhost:8282/swagger-ui.html

 METHOD | PATH                   | DESCRIPTION                               |
 -------|------------------------|-------------------------------------------|